Azure-Samples/ms-identity-javascript-react-docs/README.md

-# Getting Started with the Microsoft Identity Platform on React

-This bare-bones React application signs users in and out of Azure AD.
+# React single-page app (SPA) | Sign in users, call protected API | Microsoft identity platform

+This minimal React application demonstrates usage of the Microsoft Authentication Library for React (MSAL React) to:

+- Sign in Azure AD users (authentication)
+- Call a protected web API (authorization)
+- Sign out users

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available scripts

 In the project directory, you can run: